 I became a writer slowly, with bits of work starting in the late 1990s.
 I started writing in earnest once I started my PhD in 2006, and I’ve worked to write in diverse fashion across a range of subjects with different co-authors.
 The fact I am more proud of is that I have published with 28 different co-authors since 1999 (and I am not a scientist).
 My output over the years now includes 2 books and a heady mix of peer-reviewed articles, book chapters, journalism, reports, OpEds, book reviews, and more than 50,000 words in Polis blog posts between 2009 and 2012.

 I lived in Europe between 2011 and 2020, both in France and the UK.
-Since 2013, I have been based at the School of Geography at the University of Leeds as a Lecturer in Urban Geography.
+Between 2013 and 2020, I was based at the School of Geography at the University of Leeds as a Lecturer in Urban Geography.
 I have also taught or held adjoint or affiliate roles at Sciences Po Paris, Sciences Po Bordeaux, the Université de Cergy Pointoise and the University of Colorado Denver.

 I am currently back in Northern California, working on the issues in the Road to Resegregation.
 I am taking a (non-COVID-related) hiatus from teaching and public speaking, which is why you don’t see a list of speaking engagements.

 Primary Research and Writing Interests